robinsmith-source/sdi/docs/chapters/server-initialization.md

 systemctl enable nginx  # [!code ++]
 ```

-This script performs package updates, installs Nginx, starts the Nginx service, enables it for auto-start on boot, and creates a basic `index.html`.
+This script performs package updates, installs Nginx, starts the Nginx service, enables it for auto-start on boot, and creates a basic `index.html`, which is served on port 80 by default.

 While Bash scripts are effective for simple initializations, managing intricate configurations, user setups, or extensive file manipulations can become complex.
 For these scenarios, Cloud-Init offers a more structured and powerful solution.

-## 2. Introduction to Cloud-Init for Server Initialization

-Cloud-Init is the industry standard for cross-platform cloud instance initialization.
-It leverages configuration files, commonly written in YAML format using the `#cloud-config` directive, to define tasks such as package installation, user creation, file writing, and command execution.
-For further information take a look at [this](../utils/cloud-init.md).

-## 3. Cloud-Init: Installing Packages
+## 2. Cloud-Init: Installing Packages

 To use Cloud-Init, create a cloud-config `YAML` file (e.g., `userData.yml`) and reference it in your Terraform configuration.
 The following example installs Nginx and generates a dynamic index page: